Boris-Barboris/AtmosphereAutopilot/README.md

 Speed control - throttle automation to maintain speed setpoint.
 Handeled by "Prograde thrust controller".

 ## Mouse Director
 Mouse Director (MD) is declarative autopilot, crafted with idea to let the user to define desired airspeed direction with camera position.
 Autopilot then tries to comply with this surface-relative velocity setpoint.
 MD is inherently-linear, so only relatively small angles of attack are allowed.
-All AoA moderations are forcefully turned on during it's work.
+All AoA moderations are forcefully turned on during it's operation.

 MD uses "Director controller", wich uses two AoA controllers: pitch "AoA controller" and yaw "Sideslip controller", and "Roll ang vel controller" for roll.
 Currently, planar asymmetry of a plane is not taken into account (sideslip noise is still too noticeable in zero-lift convergence problem), sideslip is always at zero setpoint.
 If your craft requires nonzero sideslip to fly straight, MD is not a very good solution right now, use FbW in the _rocket mode_.